cahue129/COMP_232_CI_LISP/instructions/task_1.md

 Integer : nan

 > (abs -1 2)
 WARNING: abs call with extra operands.
-Only first arg used!
+Only first operand used!
 Integer : 1

 > quit